 All consulates technically require that the applicant visit them in person at least once.
 Usually this visit is to submit the visa application and paperwork and the consulate can then mail back your passport with the visa affixed to it (via USPS Express or Priority Mail).
 However, sometimes applicants are also required to pick up the visa in person (this is the case of the Los Angeles Consulate).
 Again, check the conditions with your specific consulate.
-In some cases, you might be able to ask a relative or friend to collect your visa, but they will need to present a notarized authorization to do so.
+In some cases you can also ask a relative or friend to collect your visa, but they will need to present a notarized authorization to do so.
+Remember that visa application protocols can change at any time, so be sure to continuously check your consulate's website.